openmrs/openmrs-contrib-itsm-terraform/README.md

   - ruby (2.0+)
   - thor (`gem install thor`)

+# Repository organisation
+  - _build.rb_: build helper (thor) file
+  - _conf/_ : configuration files and authentication files
+  - _modules/_: terraform modules
+  - _global-variables.tf_: global terraform variables symlinked on each stack
+  - _base-network/_ : stack basic infrastructure (network, subnets, routers)
+  - _stacks/_: each machine should have a directory defined in here.
+Each folder should be a different state/stack file.

 # Development environment setup
 To install terraform and initial setup (needed only once)
 ```